MOSH-Insa-Toulouse/Negatu_Gas_sensor/README.md

                                           The Schematic of the shield

+### PCB
+Once the schematic is done, you could go on and start with the routing.
+Here are some tips in order to have a good PCB :
+- Try to do all the routing on one side.
+- Minimize the lenght of the connections.
+A good way to do this is to have a ground plane.
+- There is minimum width on the wiring depending on your footprints and your printing machine.
+In my design I had a track size of 20       mil, with 24 mil isolation.

 ![The PCB](./pictures/PCB.PNG)
+                                                 2-D view of the PCB

 ![Front of the pcb in 3D view](./pictures/Front_pcb.PNG)

+                                                3-D view of the PCB (front)

 ![Back of the pcb in 3D view](./pictures/back_pcb.PNG)

+                                                 3-D view of the PCB (back)

 ### Setting up the ardiono and Lora Network